-The 1996 Plan is not subject to any provision of ERISA and is not qualified under Section 401(a) of the Code.
+The 1996 Plan is not subject to any provision of the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), and is not qualified under Section 401(a) of the Code.

 Options.
-On June 25, 1996, the Company granted options to purchase approximately 4,800,000 shares of Class B Common Stock under the 1996 Plan to all full-time employees of the Company who had at such time been continuously employed by the Company since January 1, 1996, as well as to certain employees of the Company, at the director level and above, who began employment with the Company at a later date.
+On June 25, 1996, the Company granted options to purchase an aggregate of approximately 4,800,000 shares of Class B Common Stock under the 1996 Plan to all full-time employees of the Company who had at such time been continuously employed by the Company since January 1, 1996, as well as to certain employees of the Company, at the director level and above, who began employment with the Company at a later date.
 The exercise price of these options is \$7.00 per share.
 These options, which are Incentive Stock Options to the extent permitted under the terms of the 1996 Plan and the Code, will vest as follows: (i) for officers of the Company, in four equal annual installments commencing on April 1, 1998, and (ii) for non-officers, in five equal annual installments commencing on April 1, 1997, in each case subject to continued employment with the Company.

-Concurrently with the closing of the IPO, the Board of Directors granted options under the 1996 Plan to purchase approximately 5,200,000 shares of Common Stock to certain executive officers, employees, and Independent Directors of the Company.
-The exercise price of these options is equal to the initial public offering price.
-Of such options, options to purchase 3,400,000 shares were granted to Mr. Stead pursuant to the employment agreement described above.
-See "--Employment Agreements."
-Of the total options granted to Mr. Stead, options to purchase 200,000 shares vested immediately, and options to purchase an additional 1,600,000 shares will vest in four equal installments beginning April 1, 1998.
-The remaining options to purchase an additional 1,600,000 shares granted to Mr. Stead, as well as the options to purchase approximately 1,000,000 shares granted to other executive officers and employees of the Company, will vest over a fixed term, subject to continued employment with the Company; however, such options will vest earlier if the Company achieves certain performance criteria.
-The Company also has granted to the Independent Directors, concurrently with the IPO, options to purchase an aggregate of 180,000 shares of Common Stock at the initial public offering price.
-See "--Board of Directors --Compensation of Directors."
-Company has also granted options to purchase an aggregate of approximately 635,000 shares of Common Stock to certain officers of the Company, in connection with the hiring or promotion of such officers.
-All of such options have an exercise price equal to the initial public offering price and otherwise have terms similar to those of the options granted in June 1996.
+Concurrently with the closing of this offering, it is expected that the Board of Directors will grant options under the 1996 Plan to purchase approximately 5,200,000 shares of Common Stock to certain executive officers employees, and Independent Directors of the Company.
+The exercise price of these options will be equal to the initial public offering price set forth on the cover page of this Prospectus.
+Of such options, options to purchase 3,400,000 shares will be granted to Mr. Stead pursuant to the employment agreement described above.
+See "-- Employment Agreements."
+Of the total options being granted to Mr. Stead, options to purchase 200,000 shares will vest immediately, and options to purchase an additional 1,600,000 shares will vest in four equal installments beginning April 1, 1998.
+The remaining options to purchase an additional 1,600,000 shares granted to Mr. Stead, as well as the options to purchase approximately 1,000,000 shares to be granted to other executive officers and employees of the Company, will vest over a fixed term, subject to continued employment with the Company; however, such options will vest earlier if the Company achieves certain performance criteria.
+The Company also intends to grant to the Independent Directors, concurrently with this offering, options to purchase an aggregate of 180,000 shares of Common Stock at the initial public offering price set forth on the cover page of this Prospectus.
+See "-- Board of Directors -- Compensation of Directors."
+The Company has also granted options to purchase an aggregate of approximately 635,000 shares of Common Stock to certain officers of the Company, in connection with the hiring or promotion of such officers.
+All of such options have or will have an exercise price equal to the initial public offering price set forth on the cover page of this Prospectus and otherwise have terms similar to those of the options granted in June 1996.